SHOPPING CENTRES / ARCADES

 North Adelaide Village - Carefree Shopping

 North Adelaide Village is located on O’Connell Street, a vibrant street which is one of the main arterial roads into the City from the Northern suburbs.
 The Centre is anchored by a very popular Romeo’s Foodland Supermarket, Organic Wholefoods and a Goodlife Gym that attracts both local residents and customers from nearby Prospect, Medindie and Walkerville.
-North Adelaide Village is home to all things healthy, fresh food, chemist, contemporary restaurants, cafes and kiosks including Pippo Cafe/Restaurant and UN Caffe.
+North Adelaide Village is home to all things healthy, fresh food, chemist, contemporary restaurants, cafes and kiosks including Pippo Cafe/Restaurant.
 North Adelaide Village offers two hours of free parking for shoppers, making it easy and convenient for customers to complete their weekly shopping, visit the gym, or dine out.

 Regent Arcade - In the heart of Rundle Mall